 Snap the small metal tag off the pots so they can be mounted flush in the box.

 You should solder all other board-mounted components before you solder the pots.
-Once they're in place you'll have no access to much of the board.
-Make sure your pots all line up nicely.
+Once they're in place you'll have no access to some of the board.